SHiLLySiT/Nodelayer/README.md

 ## Contributing

-If you'd like to contribute, please fork the repository and use a feature branch.
+If you'd like to contribute, please fork the repository and use a feature/fix branch.
 Pull requests are warmly welcome.

 ## Licensing